border-trade-demonstrators/btd-1/sample-signal-creation.md

 # Signal creation examples

+N.B.
+Sample signals listed on this page use Extensible Data Notation (EDN) as a format this is to simplify them and provide full semantics e.g. sets as distinct from vectors or other collection types.
+The API will in fact by default return JSON.

 ## About

 In order to create [signals](https://github.com/information-sharing-networks/signals) within the ISN a participant may use their participant site and its API.
 Signals are created using an Indieweb 'event' post type by calling the ISN site 'micropub' endpoint internally this creates a 'signal' from the information-sharing-network signals spec.